 - No, it doesn't.
 It actually makes something called a "file object."
-You can think of it like an old tape drive that you saw on mainframe computers in the 1950s, or even like a DVD player from today.
-You can move around inside them, and then "read" them, but the file is not the contents.
+You can think of a file like an old tape drive that you saw on mainframe computers in the 1950s, or even like a DVD player from today.
+You can move around inside them, and then "read" them, but the DVD player is not the DVD the same way the file object is not the file's contents.

-- First thing, from the command line just type python and hit Enter.
+- First thing, from the command line just type python and press Enter.
 Now you are in python as we've done a few other times.
-Once you have that you can just type in code and Python will run it in little pieces.
+Then you can type in code and Python will run it in little pieces.
 Play with that.
-To get out of it type quittext and hit Enter.
+To get out of it type quit() and hit Enter.

 - Why is there no error when we open the file twice?

-- Python will not restrict you from opening a file more than once and in fact sometimes this is necessary.
+- Python will not restrict you from opening a file more than once and sometimes this is necessary.